-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 111. Ravelry

-Ravelry is a social networking service for people who are interested in knitting, crocheting, spinning, weaving, and other similar activities.
+Ravelry is a social networking service for people interested in knitting, crocheting, spinning, weaving, and other similar activities.

 Users share projects, ideas, and their collections of yarns, fiber, and tools.

-As of March 2020, Ravelry had almost 9 million registered users and roughly 1 million monthly active users.
+Ravelry has over 9 million registered users and roughly 1 million monthly active users.

 112. The Dots